Welcome to Coventry University London

 To view our Pre-Sessional English enrolment schedule, please follow the link.

-It is important to arrive on time as late enrolment is not permitted.
+It is important to arrive on time, as lateness may affect your enrolment.

 Please contact your Enrolment Manager if you have further questions on +44 (0) 24 7765 2152, or by emailing one of the following regional addresses:

 |South Asia Teamfirstname.lastname@example.org|

 Induction sessions provide you with important information about your course and the University's academic and support services to ensure that you are fully prepared for when teaching starts the following week.